Best Charge Cards - What You Need To Know!

 - An annual fee is always required, since the issuing bank is not making any revenue from interest charges.

 - You often have a high credit limit or no preset credit limit (i.e., a dynamic credit line that adjusts to your monthly spending needs).

 So, which charge cards are considered to be the best?
 The Premier Rewards Gold Card and the Platinum Card from American Express are considered to be the top choices according to feedback gathered on the forum.
 These two cards also have historical records of delivering the best value.

 Why?
 Here are just a few of the benefits that both cards have in common:

-#1 Top Choice: For this one the membership fee right now is waived the first year so you have nothing to lose.
+#1 Top Choice: For this one the membership fee is now waived the first year.
 Out of the two cards it also offers the highest rewards on both gasoline and supermarket purchases.

-- Purchase Protection Benefit: This covers your qualifying new purchases for the first 90 days if something happens to them -- if they've stolen or accidentally broken, for example.
+- Purchase Protection Benefit: This covers your qualifying new purchases for the first 90 days if something happens to them -- if they're stolen or accidentally broken, for example.

 - Extended Warranty Benefit - You get up to one year of extra coverage if you buy a qualifying item that has a manufacturer's warranty of five years or less.
 So if you bought an eligible computer with a one year warranty, you could get up to one additional year of coverage for free.

 - Roadside Assistance - You can call for roadside assistance up to four times per year and American Express will cover up to $50 each time.
 So that means this benefit alone might be worth up to $200 per year.